MjiaShao/Matrix-prediction-CP/README.md

 Before running our code, please:

-1. Place all coding files in main working folder, and create two subfolders named 'result','figure','data';
+1. Place all coding files in main working folder, and create three subfolders named 'result','figure' and 'data';
 2. Place the data files in a subfolder named 'data'.

 <h3>To reproduce simulation 1 results in Section 4:</h3>